-However, the latest edition of the Arbor Nutrition Updates, interpret the results of the above mentioned GAIT study in a much more positive light.
+However, the Arbor Nutrition Updates interpreted the results of the above-mentioned GAIT study in a much more positive light.

 The Arbor team, who are also highly respected scientists, concluded that "the weight of evidence is that these two glyconutrients are an effective and safe option for osteoarthritis, particularly for cases of at least moderate severity, and probably more so if the nutrients are taken together".